-Three Canterbury wines for the weekend
+Three glorious wines for the weekend

 Art collector, philanthropist Dame Rosie Horton tells Paul Little about the year that was.